Mohammad Naciri: Family

 Naciri was born in Rabat to a Moroccan father and an Egyptian mother.
 The Naciri family is a long-standing family in Morocco, whose members have held various positions in government, academia and the judiciary.
 The Naciri family is notably a large and ancient family of Saharan origin, present everywhere in Morocco.
 They are affiliated with their ancestor Mohamed Ben Nacer (hence their name) founder of the seventeenth century Sufi following bearing their name to Tamegroute and disciple of Abu Hafs Omar Bin Ahmed Al Ansari who instructed him to inculcate the principles of Tariqa Chadhiliyya.

 Notably, Naciri is the grand-nephew of Mohamed El Mekki Naciri, the former Moroccan ambassador to Libya, minister for religious endowments and the owner and chief editor of Al Alam newspaper, former head of Arrabita Al Mohammadia.
 He is the nephew of Khalid Naciri, the former minister of communication and the spokesperson of the Moroccan government.
 Naciri is also the first cousin of Salaheddine Mezouar, the former foreign minister of Morocco.

 His maternal grandfather is Mohamed Ayoub, a senior member of the Egyptian government, a governor of the Eastern governorate from 1970 to 1975, and a founding member of the new delegation party in 1978.

 Naciri's parents were travelling when growing up, he received his primary education in different countries, graduating from high school in the United Arab Emirates.

 Education

-Naciri has a master's degree in public policy and international development from the Kennedy School of Government, Harvard University (United States) in 1997-1999.
-He has a second master's degree in social anthropology from the Institute of Social and Cultural Anthropology, University of Oxford (United Kingdom) in 1999-2000 where he was a Chevening scholar, and a third master's degree in business administration from the Arab Academy for Science, Technology & Maritime Transport in Alexandria (Egypt) from 1995-1997.
+Naciri has a master's degree in public policy and international development from the Kennedy School of Government, Harvard University (United States) in 1997–1999.
+He has a second master's degree in social anthropology from the Institute of Social and Cultural Anthropology, University of Oxford (United Kingdom) in 1999-2000 where he was a Chevening scholar, and a third master's degree in business administration from the Arab Academy for Science, Technology & Maritime Transport in Alexandria (Egypt) from 1995 to 1997.